tartley/missile-commander/README.md

 ## TODO

-* Turret barrel should be higher!
+- Turret barrel should be higher!
-* base foundation should be topped with a semicircle
+- base foundation should be topped with a semicircle
+* Turret aiming should take this into account.
+  Should Turret be doing it?

 - Bases can fire Shots
   * Shots are too big